yonatron/SuperEasySyslog/README.md

 # **SyslogClient**
 A static syslog class.

-1. Add the code to your project either as source code (syslogClient.cs) or as a reference to supereasysyslog.dll
+1. Add the code to your project either as source code (SyslogClient.cs) or as a reference to supereasysyslog.dll
 2. Initialize
 3. Start logging.